pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 ![App Platform rebuilding the app in response to a GitHub commit](./redeploying.png)

-Finally, if you're up for it, you might also try scaling the service by bumping the `instanceCount` from `1` to `2` in the code --- or better, making that value configurable by stack:
+And finally, try scaling the service by bumping the `instanceCount` from `1` to `2` in the code --- or better, if you're up for it, making that value configurable by stack:

 {{% chooser language "typescript,python" /%}}